Summary

 Key Takeaways

-- •Old-style businesses need visual plans that meet strict rules and backer needs
+- •Traditional businesses need visual plans that meet strict regulations and backer expectations

-- •Banks need risk maps and rule charts in their visual plans
+- •Banks need risk maps and compliance charts in their visual plans

-- •Healthcare plans must show patient paths and rule visuals
+- •Healthcare plans must show patient pathways and regulatory visuals

 - •Manufacturing companies need process maps and safety charts

-- •Visual parts help business leaders share hard operations more clearly
+- •Visual elements help business leaders share complex operations more clearly

-- •Business-specific templates work better than basic visual plan formats
+- •Industry-specific templates work better than generic visual plan formats

 Why Do Traditional Industries Need Visual Business Plans?

 Visual business plans solve real problems that text documents can't fix.
-Old-style businesses like banking, healthcare, and manufacturing have hard operations.
-These are tough to explain with words alone.
+But why do old-style businesses like banking, healthcare, and manufacturing need them?
+These industries have complicated operations that are tough to explain with words alone.

 The Communication Challenge